 Emeg has developed an intelligent CET system – e-vac™ – over many years to provide equipment and controls that enable an automated CET procedure.
 Our e-vac™ automated CET system is not only easy to use but also provides operators with a clean working environment.

 With the CET hoses connected to the train the operators can simply press the cycle start buttons in any order and the system will perform the CET cycle including flushing at each unit in the same sequence that the buttons were pressed.

 Emeg’s most frequently installed CET system is a fixed system that comprises of a CET plantroom, spilt tanking and flushing water tank and fixed CET units that are either located to service specific points on the rolling stock or located to provide universal coverage for the servicing apron.

 The CET plantroom typically houses the CET double pumping skid, the main control panel, the pump control panel and the water booster sets.

 Mobile systems and standalone systems are also available.

 The Northern Hub programme was developed to increase capacity, line speed and connectivity throughout the North West of England.
-Croft Street Depot, Preston is one of the f our Network Rail owned depots to be upgraded and have fuelling system installed
+Croft Street Depot, Preston is one of the Network Rail owned depots to be upgraded and have a new fuelling system installed.